 DeRAIL, an alternative platform for dialogue and collaboration across disciplinary, geographical and ideological boundaries, is founded and co directed by landscape architect Victoria Taylor and designer and public art curator Gelareh Saadatpajouh.
 With their collaborators and supporters their vision is to inspire and expand the public dialogue around contemporary art, peacemaking, landscape and the experience of the outdoor spaces we share.

-To contribute to the Walking with Thunder Fund please visit https://ca.gofundme.com/f/walking-with-thunder
+To learn more about Walking with Thunder please visit www.walkingwiththunder.com

 To learn more about DeRAIL please visit http://derailart.com